uchicago-library/ldracquisitions_interface/README.md

         * unit number
         * city
         * state
         * zipcode
+* a list of sources for the material = must be 1 or more individuals,
+    a. a first name
+    b. a last name
+    c. an email address
+    d. a phone number
+    e. a mailing address
+        * street address
+        * unit number
+        * city
+        * state
+        * zipcode
 * a list of restrictions applied to the material = must be 1 or more lines
     a. a formal SPCL restriction code
     b. a description of why that code was applied
 * a list of the physical media and how much of each that medium that holds the resource originally = may be 1 or more lines
     a. a descriptor (e.g., floppy disk, cd, thumb drive)
     b. a number reflecting the amount of that descriptor that was in the accession
 * whether it is a mixed acquisition = must be Yes or No